cjolowicz/docker-buildbot/README.md

 ### Spawning workers on a Docker Swarm cluster

-The master container can spawn buildbot workers as sibling containers on demand using `worker.DockerSwarmLatentWorker` from the [buildbot-docker-swarm-worker](https://pypi.org/project/buildbot-docker-swarm-worker/) plugin.
+When run on a Docker Swarm cluster, the master container can spawn buildbot workers as swarm services on demand using `worker.DockerSwarmLatentWorker` from the [buildbot-docker-swarm-worker](https://pypi.org/project/buildbot-docker-swarm-worker/) plugin.